parthasen/SDC/README.md

     model.json - The model architecture.
     model.h5 - The model weights.
-    README.md - explains the structure of your network and training approach.
+    README.md - explains the structure of your network and training approach. preprocess.ipynb: Note book for data visualization

-model.py: Python script to read data, train model and save model.

-model.json: Model architecture.

-model.h5: Model weights (Large file, > 300MB).

-drive.py: Python script that tells the car in the simulator how to drive

-data/data: file with training data,attributes such as 'steering angle' mapped to image paths in driving_log.csv.Images in IMG/.

-preprocess.ipynb: Note book for data visualization

     model.ipynb: Notebook used to develop the model.

 #### Dataset
 Sample dataset downloaded from  https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip Udacity resource link is used for this project.